deep1401/old-personal-website/_posts/2020-07-05-motivation-for-this-blog.md

 Finding out what I love to do and then doing that as long as I can.
 Someone once rightly said:

-> it's a truly lucky man who knows what he wants to do in this world, because that man will never work a day in his life.
+> It is a truly lucky man who knows what he wants to do in this world, because that man will never work a day in his life.

 I guess that's what we're all looking for in life, tech, etc.